-What strong A-Level Biology should really do
+What A-Level Biology should really do

 A-Level Biology usually becomes difficult because the quantity of detail is high and the mark schemes still expect precise explanation rather than broad understanding alone.

-What strong A-Level Biology should include
+What A-Level Biology should include

 - Long-answer structure, practical analysis and data interpretation